BachirKhiati/synergy-vets/docs/docker-dev.md

 # Docker Development Environment

-This project ships with a Docker-based workflow for the API and backing services, while the web app runs locally on the host.
+This project ships with a Docker-based workflow for the API and backing services, while the Vite web app runs locally on the host.

 ## Prerequisites